cokelaer/easydev/doc/source/index.rst

 (linux and mac users should have it installed already).
 We recommend also to install `ipython <http://ipython.org/>`_, which provides a more flexible shell alternative to the python shell itself.

 One specificity of **easydev** is be a pure Python package.
-However we depend on a few simple packages namely, colorama (for terminal colors under windwos), pexpect and profiler (optional).
+However we depend on a few simple packages namely, colorama (for terminal colors under windows), pexpect and profiler (optional).
 They are pure Python packages though and therefore the following command should install easydev out of the box using the `PyPi <http://pypi.python.org/>`_ command::